-To stop the heater set the thermostat dial to "NO HEAT" position.
+To stop the heater, unplug the heater cord from the outlet.
+(If the heater has a thermostat accessory, set the dial to "NO HEAT" position.

 SECTION III MAINTENANCE

 Maintenance consists of the simple operations the owner or user of the heater can perform to keep the heater running and in good condition.
 If ordinary maintenance fails to return the heater to good operating condition, refer to Section IV in this manual for checking and trouble shooting.
 See Figure 2 for component identification.